 Examples of registries of this type include: protocol identifiers, extensions, and version numbers; data catalogs, source lists, or other locally controlled information; WG-specific data items; or any portion of the ISO OID registry that is delegated to a WG or Area.

 Because of their local nature these registries are controlled at the level of an Area.
 Responsibility for doing active control of the contents will typically be delegated by the Area down to some WG, but the Area is responsible and must identify means to control such registries if the WG that created them has been retired.
-Typically the review authority for such registries will be a WG, but it may coordinate with other WGs within the Area most involved with creating or otherwise affected by the registry.
+Typically the review authority for such registries will be a WG, but it may coordinate with other WGs within the Area most involved with creating or otherwise being affected by the registry.

 SANA Registry MANAGEMENT Model